You Can Feel Better

 Do you take insurance?

-Unfortunately I currently do not have the option to bill insurance for patient visits.
+Unfortunately I currently do not have the option to bill insurance.

-Do you work with patients that do not have Ehlers-Danlos Syndrome?
+Do you work with people that do not have Ehlers-Danlos Syndrome?

 Occasionally I do see patients who do not have EDS or related health conditions.
 Feel free to send me a message so we can see if we are a good fit.